How do I buy your work and where can I see it?

 I tend to sell my large pieces through galleries and small pieces from the studio.
 Please get in touch if there is anything you are interested in and I’ll either point you to the gallery it’s currently sitting in, or get you over to the studio for a chat and a viewing.
 You will be most welcome.

-If you are interested in one of my small plein air pieces in the FROM LIFE section, take a look at the photos on this page to see the lovely packaging you’ll receive the painting in.
+If you are interested in one of my small plein air pieces, take a look at these photos to see the lovely packaging you’ll receive the painting in.
 Perfect for a gift for a loved one!

 I prefer online bank transfers for purchases but can also take card payments here at the studio.